alercebroker/pipeline/README.md

 ## Description

 - Classification with [`Hierarchical RF`](https://github.com/alercebroker/late_classifier/blob/master/late_classifier/classifier/hierarchical_rf/model.py) model.
-- Download model from [S3 bucket](https://assets.alerce.online/pipeline/hierarchical_rf_1.0.1/). - Version 1.0.0 of model from Light Curve Classification Paper.
+- Download model from [S3 bucket](https://assets.alerce.online/pipeline/hierarchical_rf_1.0.1/). - Version 1.0.1 of model from Light Curve Classification Paper.
+- Do inference of features of light curve and store result.
 - If lack of some feature, so it isn't classify.

 #### Previous steps: